Our Governing Body

 I am very interested in how the school works “behind the scenes”, what the long-term plans are for CMPS and how such plans are to be implemented.

-I am a Family Lawyer and work for Chadwick Lawrence Solicitors.
+I am a Family Lawyer and work for LCF Law Solicitors.
 I have been

 practising Family law for the last 16 years.
 I believe my skills and experience gained